OpenDataPlatform/simpleapp/docs/howto.md

 ## Preparation

-Some use cases described here require a small set of dependencies.
+Depending of the use cases described below, a small set of dependencies may be required

 - The sample data set must be loaded on S3, in a well known location.
 - A kubernetes `Secret` must be created to host accessKey/secretKey for S3 access.
 There is a [script](../tools/s3secret.sh) to help for this.